 The Columbus Organization is a Charter Member of NACM.
 NACM is the ONLY not-for-profit national voice for Case Managers and Service Coordinators.
 Members of NACM are part of a network of practicing professionals who are advocates for community-based case management systems.
 These valued members share ideas and work to minimize bureaucratic barriers, practice high ethical standards, support career growth, and promote the vitality and professional image of case management and service coordination.

 From the beginning, The Columbus Organization has been committed to providing services at the highest level of quality and compliance.
-The Columbus Organization is certified by the Centers for Medicare and Medicaid Services (CMS), Center for Clinical Standards and Quality, and as a Quality Improvement Organization (QIO) provider.
+The Columbus Organization is certified by the Centers for Medicare and Medicaid Services (CMS), Center for Clinical Standards and Quality, as a Quality Improvement Organization (QIO)-like entity.

-CMS granted our company the QIO certification based on our success providing peer reviews, mortality reviews, systems reviews, technical assistance and training.
+CMS granted our company the QIO-like entity certification based on our success providing peer reviews, mortality reviews, systems reviews, technical assistance and training.